A Guide to Creating Employee Spotlights

 Hone in on a specific team

-While you may have a company culture at large, each team has a unique subculture of their own.
+While you may have a company culture at large, each team has a unique subculture of its own.
 To showcase this, Tune created a series of video employee spotlights from several individuals on a specific team to provide a wider scope of who the candidate would be working with.
-As you can see above, they have a video for their sales team, and if you click on the arrows, you can also hear from their engineering team about a unique retreat the team takes.
+As you can see above, the company has a video for its sales team, and if you click on the arrows, you can also hear from its engineering team about a unique retreat the team takes.

 bring everyone together for a company-wide spotlight

 To provide candidates with an all-encompassing glimpse at your company’s people and culture, create a company-wide video.
 This allows you to include sound bites from several different employees and share what your office and teams look like.
 Cisco Meraki does just that in this employer branding video.
 It not only provides an entirely different experience for candidates learning about your company, but it is content that can be shared across different platforms time and time again for future open roles.
 So, while it may take more effort to create, the return on investment is certainly worth your while.

 Don’t forget to promote, promote, promote

 No matter what type of employee spotlight you decide to create — or maybe you’ll create several to see what resonates with your candidates — make sure to promote your employee spotlights on your careers page, social media and career platforms.
 Spreetail even has an instagram account solely for showing off its culture and sharing employee spotlights like this one.
 In each post, the company includes background information about the employee, their role and what they do on a daily basis.
 Then they delve into a direct quote from the employee covering a variety of different topics.
 Pro tip: Unlike other social media platforms, Instagram is great for longer captions with a 2,200 character limit.

 This on-demand webinar dives into new data on tech professionals and leverages industry knowledge from talent leaders to help TA and HR teams better understand, attract and compete for top candidates.